zibasec/assignments/README.md

 One of your interviews will be with someone who has reviewed and run your code, so be prepared to explain your code, walk through it with our interviewer, and answer questions.

-Choose from one of these exercises, and only complete a single exercise:
+Choose from one of these exercises, and only complete a single exercise.
+It is recommended that you skim through each README and pick the one that would best showcase the technical work of the job your applying for (yes, part of evaluation is looking at what assignment you chose in relation to the job you are applying for):

 * https://github.com/zibasec-recruiting/assignments/tree/master/magic8
 * https://homework.adhoc.team/fetch/